ClinConnect ClinConnect Logo

 • The same regimen administered twice in different disease settings will be counted as 1 line of prior therapy

-• A minimum of 20 subjects in the second-line setting who have previously received enfortumab vedotin and pembrolizumab in combination will be enrolled.
+• Participants in the second-line setting who have previously received enfortumab vedotin and pembrolizumab in combination can be enrolled.

 • Esophageal Carcinoma